kworkflow/kworkflow/documentation/man/features/kw-drm.rst

   systemctl operation but users can change this behavior by set *gui_off* with a specific command in the **kworkflow.config** file with the specific command.

+\--gui-on-after-reboot:
+  This option sets the GUI to turn on automatically after the next reboot.
+By default, it uses systemctl operation; however, users are free to add any specific command for activating their preferred GUI in the variable *gui_on_after_reboot* in the **kworkflow.config** file.
+  Note: This change will take effect only after the system is rebooted.
+To enable the GUI immediately, use the --gui-on option.

+\--gui-off-after-reboot:
+  This option sets the GUI to turn off automatically after the next reboot.
+By default, it uses systemctl operation; however, users are free to add any specific command for deactivating their GUI in the variable *gui_off_after_reboot* in the **kworkflow.config** file.
+  Note: This change will take effect only after the system is rebooted.
+To disable the GUI immediately, use the --gui-off option.

 \--conn-available:
   Show all connectors available in the target machine.
 The ones marked with '*' are enabled.